Quick Start

 If using an API user account on ThreatConnect’s Public Cloud instance, the ThreatConnect API is accessible at https://app.threatconnect.com/api.
 If using an API user account on a Dedicated Cloud or On-Premises ThreatConnect instance, the ThreatConnect API is accessible at the base URL of your instance followed by /api (e.g., https://companyabc.threatconnect.com/api).

-Requests to ThreatConnect API endpoints must be made over HTTPS with a valid signature (as described in the next “Authentication” section), or a 403 error will be returned.
 Each API response is formatted with a status.
 If a "Success" status is returned, each response will include a data field with the appropriate response type.
-If a "Failure" status is returned, an appropriate error message indicating why the request failed will be provided.
+If an "Error" status is returned, an appropriate error message as to why the request failed will be provided.
+For a list of HTTP status codes returned by the API, see HTTP Status Codes.

 API Versioning